WalterBM68/WalterBM68/README.md

 # 💫 About Me:
-I AM A WETHINKCODE_ ALUMNI.
+I AM A WETHINKCODE_ ALUMNI, finished my studies in 2025

 ## 🌐 Socials: